srImathE satakOpAya nama:

-- AzhwAr, after turning towards emperumAn, prays to him to engage him in kainkaryam as explained in srI rAmAyaNam AraNya kANdam 15.7 “kriyathAmithi mAm vadha” (lakshmaNa to srI rAma – order me in what to be done).
+- AzhwAr, after turning towards emperumAn, prays to him to engage him in kainkaryam as explained in srI rAmAyaNam AraNya kANdam 15.7 “kriyathAmithi mAm vadha” (lakshmaNa to srI rAma – order me in what is to be done).

 mAnEy nOkki madavALai mArvil koNdAy mAdhavA

-kUnE sithaiya uNdai vil niRaththil theRiththAy gOvindhA
+kUnE sidhaiya uNdai vil niRaththil theRiththAy gOvindhA

-vAnOr sOthi maNivaNNA madhusUthA nI aruLAy
+vAnOr sOdhi maNivaNNA madhusUdhA nI aruLAy

 un thEnE(y) malarum thiruppAdham sErumARu vinaiyEnE